tk-notes/lucas-meier-blog/content/notes/2023/04/cait-sith-security-2-key-sharing/index.md

 \end{matrix}
 $$

-By stopping inside $\Gamma_M$, we deliver earlier.
+By stopping inside $\Gamma_M$, we can merge the last two messages more easily.
-Any proof not coming from prove is false, with neglible probability.
+Any proof not coming from the prove function is false, except with neglible probability.

 $$
 \begin{matrix}